Make a Donation!

 Catherine Fezziwig, Ann Cratchit, Ensemble – Sally Greenmont

-Meagre, Poll, Alexa, Turkey, Ensemble – Jan Nightingale
+Meagre, Poll, Turkey – Jan Nightingale

 Priest 2, William Dorset, Ensemble – Andrew Sharpe

-Well Wisher 1, Ensemble – Nancy Sylvester
+Well Wisher 1, Mrs Fezziwig, Ghost of Christmas Present, Ensemble – Nancy Sylvester

-Amy Dorset, Well Wisher 2, Ensemble – Olivia Simone
+Marley's Imp, Amy Dorset, Ghost of Christmas Present, Well Wisher 2, Ensemble – Olivia Simone

 Mrs Dilber, Ensemble – Emma Whewell